Buying Our Goats

 Our goal is to place healthy, well-raised goats with homes that value thoughtful breeding, honesty, and long-term soundness.

-Caps exist to reflect real-world market conditions and to ensure pricing remains fair, consistent, and accessible.
+Caps exist to reflect real-world market conditions and to ensure pricing stays fair, consistent, and accessible.

 $450 – Registered kid